temporalio/documentation/docs/tctl/admin/db/clean.md

   - db
 ---

-The `tctl admin db clean` command cleans corrupted [Workflows](/docs/concepts/what-is-a-workflow) from the targeted database.
+The `tctl admin db clean` command cleans corrupted [Workflow Executions](/docs/concepts/what-is-a-workflow-execution) from the targeted database.

 ### Modifiers
 The modifiers below change the behavior of the command.